Technology for Good: A Guide to Creating Positive Change in Startups and Nonprofits

 Nonprofits and Startups

 First, there are a few reasons I prefer working with startups and nonprofits and why this series focuses on them.
 In my opinion, both models power drive innovation to create lasting impact.
 Also, from prior experience, nonprofits usually have untapped digital agility but need a little guidance and encouragement.
 At the same time, startups typically follow agile frameworks but become more “business-typical” as they grow and scale.
 Furthermore, both do well regarding cross-sector collaboration, and I am lucky enough to be on the front lines helping as a solopreneur (follow me on LinkedIn!).
 In short, I help nonprofits and startups (Series A and B-ers) realize their potential by using technology for good.
+P.S.
+That language still matters to me, even though my blog is now evolving in a sharper direction.
+To learn more, read: This Is a Bridge, Not a Pivot.

 In this first post, we’ll lay the groundwork and cover some basics, like where to begin.
 Plus, I’ll touch on considerations and how to get started on your tech for good journey.